tranvnb/lucy-libs/content/post/hug.md

 title = "Hug"
 +++

-"Ha!
+"Haaaaaa!
 Is that a gun in your pocket, or are you just happy to see me?"
 <br><br>
 "It is a gun.
 But I am also happy to see you."
 <br><br>